apache/skywalking/docs/en/setup/backend/backend-k8s-monitoring.md

 2. Rover is a SkyWalking native eBPF agent to collect network Access Logs to support topology-aware and metrics analysis.
 Meanwhile, due to the power of eBPF, it could profile running services written by C++, Rust, Golang, etc.
    Read [Rover setup guide](./backend-k8s-monitoring-rover.md) for more details.
-3. If Cilium is installed in Kubernetes, use Cilium Fetcher can collect network traffic data from services.
+3. If Cilium is installed in Kubernetes, use Cilium Fetcher to collect network traffic data of services through Cilium Hubble APIs.
    This data can be used to create topology maps and to provide L4 and L7 layer metrics.
    Read [Cilium Fetcher setup guide](./backend-k8s-monitoring-cilium.md) for more details.